TTTDevs/byron/README.md

 Hello!
 ===

 Byron is a minimalistic blogging platform.
+Thought to be used mainly as a log; it will not add a title to the documents, but list them by their last modification (unix/linux) or creation (windows) date.

 Installing
 ---